geoffstratton/aws-lambda-dynamodb-backups/README.md

 Prerequisites
 ---------------
 * The [boto3 SDK](https://aws.amazon.com/sdk-for-python/).
-* Ensure that the IAM Role attached to the Lambda function has a policy with ec2.
+* Ensure that the IAM Role attached to the Lambda function has a policy with dynamodb.
 If you want to create a custom policy, include:
    + dynamodb:ListBackups
    + dynamodb:CreateBackup
    + dynamodb:DeleteBackup